bot-app/trading/docs/installation.md

 ------

-## Freqtrade repository
+## Trading repository

-Freqtrade is an open source crypto-currency trading bot, whose code is hosted on `github.com`
+Trading is an open source crypto-currency trading bot, whose code is hosted on `github.com`

 ```bash
 # Download `develop` branch of trading repository